Kingston Login Instructions

 - Access to the network, Either through LAN-cable or through Wi-Fi

 - A web browser, which you clearly have.

 Following are the instructions to connect to your Kingston router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Kingston router, either by ethernet cable of over
+1. Make sure you are connected to your Kingston router

 How to configure your Kingston router

 Once you have logged in to the Kingston admin interface you should be able to change any settings that are

 Be careful when you configure your router so that you don't break the network.

 What if my Kingston router or network stops working after a configuration change

 In case you by mistake make some change that breaks your Kingston home network, you can always go back to zero by following the generic 30 30 30 hard reset trick.